jvanstraten/fletcher_streams/README.md

 Goals
 -----

+TODO (johanpel):  We can remove specific mentions of FPGA or ASIC here.
+I added
+                  combination of because most things i found do some of this but not combinations.

- - Defining a streaming format for complex data types in the context of FPGAs and, potentially, ASICs, where "complex data types" include:
+ - Defining a streaming format for complex data types in the context of FPGAs and, potentially, ASICs, where "complex data types" include any combination of the following:

     * multi-dimensional sequences of undefined length;
     * unions (a.k.a. variants);